 So what is the problem that’s causing this CPU overheating.
 Well here is a simple solution to fix this problem.

-Solution of Rising CPU temperatures in idle
+The Solution of Rising Idle CPU Temperatures

-First you need to check that your CPU cooler, most of the time this hardware is the core problem of CPU heating.
+If you are wondering what should my CPU temp be at idle.
+Then first, you need to check that your CPU cooler, most of the time this hardware is the core problem of CPU heating.

 If your CPU cooler is old i.e more than 3-4 years then you need to replace it and buy a new one.